isabella232/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/ui-configure/t-psdk-browser-tvsdk-2.4-ui-seek-scrub-bar-display.md

        This is important because the actual start position after the seek could be different from the requested position.
 Some of the following rules might apply:

     * Playback behavior is affected if a seek, or other repositioning, ends in the middle of an ad break or skips ad breaks.
-    * You can seek only in the asset’s seekable duration.
+    * You can seek only in the asset's seekable duration.
 For VOD, that is from 0 through the asset's duration.

 1. For the seekbar that was created in the example above, listen for `setPositionChangeListener()` to see when the user is scrubbing: